It was only a matter of time.

-Because of this, Facebook Watch will likely see much higher sharing and social engagement than other platforms.
+Because of this, Facebook Watch videos tend to see higher sharing and social engagement rates than other platforms.

-Video content marketers should start planning now for how they can create content that fits into those categories and fosters real-time community discussion.
+Video content marketers should create content that fits into those categories and fosters real-time community discussion.
 Perhaps for the first time, content should be created with the platform in mind first and foremost.
 Successful videos on Facebook Watch will encourage and facilitate real-time conversations.